 March 21, 2023: Mohammad gives an invited talk in the Advanced Materials program of the TMS 2023 Annual Meeting in San Diego, CA.

-October 21, 2022: Mohammad presides the morning session and gives a talk in the afternoon session of the Computational Methods and Applications of the American Chemical Society Midwest Regional Meeting in Iowa City, IA.
+October 21, 2022: Mohammad presides over the morning session and gives a talk in the afternoon session of the Computational Methods and Applications of the American Chemical Society Midwest Regional Meeting in Iowa City, IA.
 It was great fun to both meet long-time colleagues and friends as well as strike new friendships.

 October 4, 2022: Mohammad gives a talk in the Quantum Dynamics and Light-Matter Interactions session of the American Chemical Society North East Regional Meeting in Rochester, NY, where he shares our latest developments in DL_POLY Quantum with students and peers.